caesar753/braccio_moveit_gazebo_noetic/README.md

 # Braccio Pick+Drop Simulation with ROS MoveIt and Gazebo
 This is a package forked from lots-of-things repository, updated to Ros noetic and python3.

-This is a standalone simulation of a Braccio arm with a block and a ramp.
-The robot arm picks the red block both from above or from the side, depending on position, and delivers the block to the ramp.
+This is a standalone simulation of a Braccio arm with a block, a bowl and a ramp.
+The robot arm picks the red block both from above or from the side, depending on position, and delivers the block to the bowl.

 The package comes with a command line interface to control the simulated arm.